rafa-acioly/boleto-api/README.md

 GO can be downloaded [here](https://golang.org/dl/)

-Before cloning the Project, it should be created the file path inside $GOPATH
+Before cloning the Project, you should create the file path inside $GOPATH

 	% mkdir -p "$GOPATH/src/github.com/mundipagg"
 	% cd $GOPATH/src/github.com/mundipagg
 	% git clone https://github.com/mundipagg/boleto-api

-Before compiling the application, it should be installed the [Glide](http://glide.sh/), which is the application dependency manager.
+Before compiling the application, you should install the [Glide](http://glide.sh/), which is the application dependency manager.

 After installing GO, do:

 	% cd devops
 	% ./build

-The script build.sh will download the application dependency and install wkhtmltox, necessary to the boleto's creation in PDF format.
+The build.sh script will download the application dependencies and install wkhtmltox, which is necessary to create boleto's in PDF format.

 Running the application
 -------------

-To run the API with default configuration
+Running the API with default configurations
 Eg:

 Linux (*NIX):